Below are some of the more common questions we are asked.

 It depends on the type of strategy pursued.
 However, the short answer is somewhere between one (1) week and eighteen (18) months.

 Odds are, not correct.
 Your business is likely an S corporation.
-Therefore, if it has a tax delinquency, it is likely payroll, sales, or withholding.
-Each of those types of taxes expose persons, with control over the company purse strings, to personal liability.
+Therefore, if it has a tax delinquency, then it likely involves a "Trust" tax.
+Trust tax delinquencies, expose all individuals, with control over the company purse strings, regardless of the business form, to personal liability.

 Maybe.
 Not all taxes are dischargeable and the taxes that are dischargeable must satisfy what are called the timing rules.
 Although we do not represent taxpayers in bankruptcy, during the Initial Consultation Phase, we do analyze the timing rules against the facts provided to determine if bankruptcy is a viable option.